Program in Russian Studies

 Social Justice

-The Russian Studies curriculum prepares graduates to participate as informed citizens in a global society by exposing them to a different cultural tradition, the history of another complex civilization that combines both western and non-western aspects, and the diversity of language through which human experience is expressed and conveyed.
-The various components of the major strive to foster understanding of and respect for cultural traditions of Russia and other Newly Independent States.
-Language study and the practice of literary analysis foster self-reflection and inquiry, and prepare graduates to be life-long learners.
+The Russian Studies curriculum prepares graduates to participate as informed citizens in a global society by exposing them to a different cultural tradition, to the history of another complex civilization that combines both western and non-western aspects, and to the diversity of the Russophone world.
+The various components of the major strive to foster understanding of and respect for the cultural traditions of Russia and other post-Soviet states.
+In the Russian language classroom, students test and develop their ability to think critically and solve problems as they analyze and find meaning in the products, practices, and perspectives of a different culture.
+This process of reflection challenges students to reconsider their own cultural traditions and habits of thought.
+Moreover, during students’ efforts to become proficient in another language and culture, they may temporarily experience the feeling of exclusion and otherness that outsiders (in all senses of the term) often encounter because of social, cultural, and linguistic barriers that can prevent them from fully participating in society.
+As a result of their range of experiences in the Russian language classroom, students will deepen their sense of empathy for others.
+Finally, language study and the practice of literary analysis foster self-reflection and inquiry, and prepare graduates to be life-long learners.

 Upon Graduating